ad-tech-group/openssp-docs/README.md

 Feel free to use the code, modify it and improve it!

 Comments, proposals and suggestions are welcome.
-For more information, feel free to contact André Schmer [schmer at ad-tech-group.com].

 ATG, May 2017.